Bulging disc overview

 Approximately 90 percent of bulging discs occur in the lower back, or lumbar area, of the spine.
 The most common lumbar bulging disc is seen between lumbar vertebra L4 and L5, and between vertebra L5 and S1, causing pain in the L5 nerve or S1 spinal nerve, respectively.
 The sciatic nerve receives neurons from spinal nerves L3 through S3.
 If the bulging disc impinges upon one or more of these six spinal nerves, pain, known as sciatic, may result.
 Sciatic pain originates in the low back, radiates through the buttocks, down the back to the leg and may extend all the way to the foot.

-If you are concerned that you’re starting to show signs of a bulging disc, you should take the time to visit our bulging disc symptoms page and also see your doctor to confirm your suspicions.
+If you are concerned that you’re starting to show signs of a bulging disc, you should take the time to visit our bulging disc symptoms page and also see your physician to confirm your suspicions.

 The discs between cervical vertebrae may also bulge.
 If nerve root compression occurs, symptoms are experienced in the neck with radiation to the scapular area, shoulder, arm, forearm and hand.